hnngo/BC-CAHS/README.md

 After you have logged in data, it'll be rendered in both the sample landing page and in the status page.
 Check out the code for the Status page here --> client\src\app\pages\Home\Status.

-Mess around with inputting data, and applying different fields on the pages mentioned above.
+Mess around with inputting the data, and applying different fields on the pages mentioned above.
 We've tried our best to document the code through-out the development, so hopefully you will be able to dive in quickly and build upon the work that we have started.

 From our understanding, alot of the work you will tackle will centered on data visualization for the Data/Report Templates.
 We'd recommend looking closely at the implementation of our Status page code, and understanding the way in which data is being grabbed from postgres.